Communities

 This isn't necessarily incorrect, imho.
 It's not unlikely that someone might cast an int to an enum, which does introduce the possibility of the enum having a value that's outside of the defined values.
 I guess, to be safest, the ideal would probably be getting Clang to behave the same as MSVC...

-Zoe‭ wrote about 1 month ago
+Zoe‭ wrote 2 months ago

 We're already using -Wswitch, the problem is that nothing triggers for Clang when all of the enum's cases are accounted for in the switch